domvwt/esparto/README.md

 ## Introduction

 `esparto` is a simple HTML and PDF document generator for Python.
-The API has been designed to emphasise productivity and reliability over flexibility or complexity - although you should find that it serves many use cases more than adequately. `esparto` is suitable for tasks such as:
+The API design emphasises productivity and reliability over flexibility or complexity - although you should find that it serves many use cases more than adequately. `esparto` is suitable for tasks such as: